 On January 31, 2019, we acquired the assets of MSD Research, Inc. ("MSD"), based in Boca Raton, Florida, for \$10.1 million, funded through our revolving credit facility.
 MSD is a leading provider of condensate management products for commercial and residential HVAC/R systems, including float switches, drain line cleanouts and flush tools.
 The excess of the purchase price over the fair value of the identifiable assets acquired was \$5.2 million allocated to goodwill, which will be deductible for income tax purposes.
 Goodwill represents the value expected to be obtained from a more extensive condensation management product portfolio for the HVAC/R market and leveraging our larger distributor network.
 The preliminary allocation of the fair value of the net assets acquired included customer lists, trademarks and technology of \$3.3 million, \$0.8 million and \$0.4 million, respectively, as well as inventory and accounts receivable of \$0.3 million and \$0.1 million, respectively.
-Customer lists and technology are being amortized over 10 years and 5 years, respectively, while trademarks and goodwill are not being amortized.
-MSD activity has been included in our Industrial Products segment since the acquisition date.
-No pro forma information has been provided due to immateriality.
+Customer lists and technology are being amortized over 10 years and 5 years, respectively, while trademarks and goodwill are not In August 2018, the FASB issued ASU No. 2018-14, "Disclosure Framework - Changes to the Disclosure Requirements for Defined Benefit Plans," which modifies the disclosure requirements for employers that sponsor defined benefit pension or other postretirement plans.
+The amendments remove disclosures that no longer are considered cost beneficial, clarify the specific requirements of disclosures and add disclosure requirements identified as relevant.
+This ASU is effective, on a retrospective basis, for fiscal years ending after December 15, 2020.
+Early adoption is permitted.
+We do not expect adoption of this ASU to have a material impact on our consolidated financial condition and results of operations.